UCSD-ECEMAE-148/winter-2024-final-project-team-1/README.md

 <!-- Final Project -->
 ## Final Project

 The goal of our final project was to train our car to autonomously drift.
-In addition to using the OAKD Lite Camera, we integrated an IMU sensor into the DonkeyCar framework to train our car.
+In addition to using the OAKD Lite Camera, we integrated a Razor IMU into the DonkeyCar framework to train our car.

 ### Primary Goals:
 1) Modify car for drifting: rear wheel drive, upgrade suspension system, change out wheels